Yorko/mlcourse.ai/book/topic10/topic10_gradient_boosting.md

 [Here](https://www.youtube.com/watch?v=k4G2VCuOMMg) is more detailed example of AdaBoost where, as we iterate, we can see the weights increase, especially on the border between classes.

-AdaBoost works well, but [the lack](https://www.cs.princeton.edu/courses/archive/spring07/cos424/papers/boosting-survey.pdf) of explanation for why the algorithm is successful sewed the seeds of doubt.
+AdaBoost works well, but [the lack](https://www.cs.princeton.edu/courses/archive/spring07/cos424/papers/boosting-survey.pdf) of explanation for why the algorithm is successful sowed the seeds of doubt.
 Some considered it a super-algorithm, a silver bullet, but others were skeptical and believed AdaBoost was just overfitting.

 The overfitting problem did indeed exist, especially when data had strong outliers.
 Therefore, in those types of problems, AdaBoost was unstable.
 Fortunately, a few professors in the statistics department at Stanford, who had created Lasso, Elastic Net, and Random Forest, started researching the algorithm.
 In 1999, Jerome Friedman came up with the generalization of boosting algorithms development - Gradient Boosting (Machine), also known as GBM.
 With this work, Friedman set up the statistical foundation for many algorithms providing the general approach of boosting for optimization in the functional space.